 This fruit is loaded with nutrition.
 The superfruit has cancer-preventing properties and is packed with vitamins and minerals, especially vitamin A, vitamin C, and potassium.
 It’s also high in fibre and is considered an instant energy booster.

-This tropical fruit is native to Central America, Mexico, Brazil, and is also cultivated in the West Indies.
-Here in India, passion fruit is grown in some parts of the hilly regions of Nilgiri, Karnataka and North-Eastern states like Manipur, Nagaland, Arunachal Pradesh and so on.
+This tropical fruit is native to Central America, Mexico and Brazil, and is also cultivated in the West Indies.
+Here in India, passion fruit is grown in some parts of the hilly regions of Nilgiri, Karnataka, and North-Eastern states like Manipur, Nagaland, Arunachal Pradesh, and so on.
 Yellow and purple varieties of passion fruit are more commonly found in most countries.